 Cover Level and Cruise Value

 Higher-value cruise bookings need higher cancellation cover limits.
-Basic policies may cap cancellation at $5,000 - $10,000, which may not be enough for premium or extended cruises.
-Check that your cancellation limit matches your total booking value.
+Basic policies may cap cancellation at A$5,000 to A$10,000, which will not be enough for a premium or extended cruise itinerary.
+Make sure your cancellation limit matches your total booking value including flights.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ